act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 #### Inapplicable Example 2

-A page that has no CSS media query styles.
+A page that has CSS media query styles, but media feature not targeting `orientation`.

 ```html
 <html lang="en">